 Dr Alex Nicholson

-I joined the School of Law as an Associate Professor in May 2022.
+I joined the School of Law as an Associate Professor in May 2022, and have served as the school’s Director of Student Education since August 2023.
 I specialise in legal education, legal strategy, and the law of private obligations.

 I began my legal career as solicitor, working for a global business law firm and specialising in commercial litigation.
 In 2014, I took up my first academic role, as a Senior Lecturer in Law at Sheffield Hallam University, where I lectured in contract law, tort law, and dispute resolution.
 In 2016 I was promoted to Deputy Head of Law, a post which I held for six years.
 During that time, I led a team of academic and practitioner staff in the design and implementation of an applied legal education programme, in which all students at all levels of study gained credit-bearing legal work experience in an on-campus, teaching law firm: “SHU Law”.